Orange Rili Shrimp Orange Rili Shrimp

 Recommended Tank Size

 5+ gallons, minimum.
-Tank size is relative and various factors should be considered when determining tank size.
-Factors include maintenance schedules, tank mates, desired colony size and more.
+Tank size is relative, and various factors should be considered when determining tank size.
+Like all social Neocaridina, they thrive in colonies.
+A 10-gallon tank is ideal for maintaining stable water quality while allowing your colony room to grow.

 Diet